anthonylu23/openbook/PROJECT_PLAN.md

 ---

-## Frequently Asked Questions (Local Execution)
+## Frequently Asked Questions

 ### Q: Does OpenBook require an internet connection?

+**A**: It depends on your LLM provider choice:

-**A**: Only once, during initial setup to download the MiniLM-L6-v2 model (~90MB).
+- **Ollama (local)**: Only once, to download the MiniLM-L6-v2 embedding model (~90MB) and your chosen Ollama model.
 After that, it works completely offline.
+- **OpenAI/Anthropic (cloud)**: Requires internet during queries to call the API, but indexing is still local.

 ### Q: Will my documents ever be sent to the cloud?

-**A**: Never.
-All documents, embeddings, and queries are processed locally on your machine.
-There are no cloud services involved.

-### Q: What does "MCP server" mean?
-Is it exposed to the internet?

-**A**: No!
-The MCP server is a local-only interface that uses stdio (standard input/output) or localhost (127.0.0.1).
-It never binds to external network interfaces and is not accessible from the internet.
+**A**: No, never.
+Your full documents always stay on your machine.
+When using cloud LLMs, only your query and the retrieved context chunks (typically 2-4KB) are sent to the API.
+The full documents are never transmitted.

 ### Q: Can I use OpenBook in an air-gapped environment?

 **A**: Yes!
-Once the embedding model is cached (after first run with internet), OpenBook works perfectly in completely offline/air-gapped environments.
+Use Ollama as your provider for 100% local execution.
+Once models are cached (after first run with internet), OpenBook works perfectly offline.

 ### Q: Does OpenBook collect any telemetry or usage data?